pravega/pravega-operator/charts/pravega-operator/README.md

   - Kubernetes 1.15+ with Beta APIs
   - Helm 3.2.1+
   - Cert-Manager v0.15.0+ or some other certificate management solution in order to manage the webhook service certificates.
 This can be easily deployed by referring to [this](https://cert-manager.io/docs/installation/kubernetes/)
-  - An Issuer and a Certificate (either self-signed or CA signed) in the same namespace that the Pravega Operator will be installed (refer to [this](https://github.com/pravega/pravega-operator/blob/master/deploy/certificate.yaml) manifest to create a self-signed certificate in the default namespace)
+  - An Issuer and a Certificate (either self-signed or CA signed) in the same namespace that the Pravega Operator will be installed (refer to [this](../../deploy/certificate.yaml) manifest to create a self-signed certificate in the default namespace)

-## Deploying Pravega-Operator
+## Installing Pravega-Operator

 To install the pravega-operator chart, use the following commands: